nextgenthemes/advanced-responsive-video-embedder/readme.txt

 #### &#9733; &#9733; &#9733; &#9733; &#9733; Only Plug-in that worked ####
 I used a lot of high ranking plug-ins but they still broke my design.
 Downloaded this and worked right away.
 Thanks! [review by crconnell89](https://wordpress.org/support/plugin/advanced-responsive-video-embedder/reviews/?filter=5)

-This plugin is financed by the awesome buyers of the [Pro Addon](https://nextgenthemes.com/plugins/arve-pro/).
+This plugin is financed by sales of the [Pro Addon](https://nextgenthemes.com/plugins/arve-pro/).
 The development and support of this plugins has become a job for me so I hope you understand that I can not make all features gratis and that you [purchase it](https://nextgenthemes.com/plugins/arve-pro/) to get extra features and support the development.

 ### [Pro Addon](https://nextgenthemes.com/plugins/arve-pro/) ###

 *   **Disable links in embeds (killer feature!)**<br>
     For example: Clicking on a title in a YouTube embed will not open a new popup/tab/window. **Prevent video hosts to lead your visitors away from your site!** Note this also breaks sharing functionality and is not possible when the provider requires flash.
 Try it on [this page](https://nextgenthemes.com/plugins/arve-pro/).
 Right click on links still works.
 *   **Lazyload mode**<br>
     Make your site load **faster** by loading only a image instead of the entire video player on pageload.
 *   **Lazyload -> Lightbox**<br>
     Shows the Video in a Lightbox after clicking a preview image
 *   **Link -> Lightbox**<br>